 A: Permitted accounting practices include practices specifically requested by an insurer that depart from NAIC Statutory Accounting Principles (SAP) and state prescribed accounting practices, as described below, and have received approval from the insurer’s domiciliary state regulatory authority.

-Prescribed accounting practices are those practices that are incorporated directly or by reference by state laws, regulations and general administrative rules applicable to all insurance enterprises domiciledin a particular state.
+Prescribed accounting practices are those practices that are incorporated directly or by reference by state laws, regulations and general administrative rules applicable to all insurance enterprises domiciled and/or licensed in a particular state.
 The NAIC AP&P Manual is not intended to preempt states’ legislative and regulatory authority.
+Prescribed accounting practices of the domiciliary state shall be reflected in the statutory financial statements filed with the NAIC.
+Non-domiciliary states may additionally require insurance entities licensed in their state to file financial statements in accordance with the prescribed accounting practices of that particular non-domiciliary state.

 If a reporting entity requests an accounting practice that differs from state prescribed accounting practices, but is in accordance with NAIC SAP, advance notice of approval is not required.